How to Get to Galapagos: Prices, Airports, and Tips

 It is always important that you arrange your flight times conservatively and in accordance with your Galapagos cruise departure days.
-Flights to the Galapagos depart in the morning, which is why we always recommend that our guests spend at least one night in Quito or Guayaquil before their flight to Galapagos.
+Flights to the Galapagos depart in the early part of the day, which is why we always recommend that our guests spend at least one night in Quito or Guayaquil before their flight to the Galapagos.
 Departure flight times tend to be as follows:

 There are two main airports in Ecuador to consider when you are flying to Galapagos, which we’ll focus on in the section below.

-Which airport should I choose when flying to Galapagos?
+Which airport should I choose when flying to the Galapagos?
 Quito’s or Guayaquil’s?

 There are two major international airports in Ecuador:

-- José Joaquin de Olmedo International Airport (airport code: GYE) is located in Guayaquil.
+- José Joaquin de Olmedo International Airport (airport code: GYE) located in Guayaquil.

-- Mariscal Sucre International Airport (airport code: UIO) is in the capital city of Quito.
+- Mariscal Sucre International Airport (airport code: UIO) in the capital city of Quito.